 12. Night fishing at Branston Water Park, or any other water designated by the Committee, is controlled by use of a night permit that must be applied for each year.
 A Charge may be made and/or numbers may be restricted.

 13. When fishing the River Dove anglers must not fish the swim of another angler already fishing from the opposite bank, unless they have no objection.

-14. Only two rods are allowed on all club waters except Branston Water Park, Manor Park, Oddstone and Staunton Harold where 3 rods are allowed, subject to EA rules.
+14. Only two rods are allowed on all club waters except Branston Water Park, Manor Park, Oddstone (incl Coton and Predator) and Staunton Harold where 3 rods are allowed, subject to EA rules.

 15. Only semi-barbless treble hooks are allowed (with the exception of lures where barbed trebles are allowed).